rcdmk/go-ratelimiter/README.md

 - Simple and easy-to-use rate limiter for Go applications.
 - Middleware implementations for standard lib and popular frameworks.
 - Configurable rate limiting options.
+- In-memory caching for rate-limiter can be replaced by your own implementation.

 ## Installation